amplience/dc-demostore-core/docs/ForkDeploy.md

 ![Vercel Import Forked Project](../media/vercel-import.png)

-On the next screen you can simply click "Deploy"
+On the next screen you can simply click "Deploy".
+At this stage, it's also possible to setup environment variables (for instance to point to your Dynamic Content instance), but you can do that later, with a re-deployment to take effect.

 ![Vercel Import Forked Project](../media/vercel-deploy.png)